ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 Pick the tag for one company.
 I chose facebook as my target.
 Any company is fine but FB has proper number questions and cover most of data structures.

 Try to eliminate the questions by data structure instead by difficulty.
-It will be really helpful for you doing this
+It will help you build the feeling to judge the question.
+When you start any new challenge

 ## Sklearn API
 ## DS question